Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 • Not Known

-There is insufficient reliable information to confidently determine the hosting model.
+Insufficient reliable information to confidently determine hosting type.

 • Not Applicable